 Replacement of the Slot Asssemburg air bridge

-On the south facade of Assumburg Castle, there is a footbridge over the water connecting the dining room (Stayokay) with the garden.
-This bridge was installed during a restoration in the 1960s and has served a purely functional purpose ever since.
-The bridge was in very poor condition and needed to be replaced.
+On the south facade of Assumburg Castle, there is a footbridge over the water that connects the dining room of the Stayokay hostel in the castle with the garden.
+The bridge was installed during a restoration in the 1960s and has served a purely functional purpose ever since.
+It had fallen into disrepair, making replacement necessary.

-However, the task goes beyond mere technical innovation.
-Replacing the bridge provides an opportunity to reconsider the significance of this location and the way in which the castle and the garden are connected.
+However, this task goes beyond mere technical innovation.
+The replacement of the bridge provides an opportunity to reconsider the significance of this location and the way in which the castle and the garden are connected.
 The bridge is located on the main axis of sight and movement of the complex and forms the physical link between the castle and the surrounding landscape.